Moving Light Adaptive Colonoscopy Reconstruction via Illumination-Attenuation-Aware 3D Gaussian Splatting

 To accommodate the aforementioned lighting model, we primarily improve the geometry modeling in Neural Gaussians to enable the desired approximation.
 Firstly, we leverage depth loss to constrain the position of Gaussians close to object surface:

-However, optimizing fine structures within a limited viewing range (which is common in colonoscopy) often leads to losses of structure details~\cite{nerf}, i.e., using large-scale Gaussians to represent low-frequency information, such as blurred or over-smoothed regions.
+However, optimizing fine structures within a limited view range (which is common in colonoscopy) often leads to losses of structure details~\cite{nerf}, i.e., using large-scale Gaussians to represent low-frequency information, such as blurred or over-smoothed regions.

 To enhance the high-frequency representational capability of Neural Gaussians' geometry attributes, we introduce a cosine-based embedding function $\gamma$ into geometry modeling, which projects the original input $\mathbf{v}$ into a high-dimensional space using a set of cosusoidal basis functions.
-This \textbf{Improved Geometry Modeling with View Embedding} can be expressed as follows:
+The \textbf{Improved Geometry Modeling with View Embedding (IMVE)} shown in Fig.~\ref{fig1:method}(bottom left) can be expressed as follows:

 Given the improved geometry modeling, we can directly model lighting based on the approximation derived from Equation (5).
 Instead of explicitly estimating the unknown exponent k, we employ the ability of the MLP that implicitly learn to mimic the attenuation behavior from the high-dimensional representation.
-While similarly based on the cosine embedding, this \textbf{Improved Appearance Modeling with Illumination Attenuation} distinctively incorporates $\theta$ into the input of $\mathcal{F}_c$:
+While similarly based on the cosine embedding, the \textbf{Improved Appearance Modeling with Illumination Attenuation (IMIA)} shown in Fig.~\ref{fig1:method}(bottom right) distinctively incorporates $\theta$ into the input of $\mathcal{F}_c$:

-The color $c$ of each Gaussian is now influenced by both camera (light) distance and orientation, accurately modeling the two types of illumination attenuation in colonoscopy.
+The color $\mathbf{c}$ of each Gaussian is now influenced by both camera (light) distance and orientation, accurately modeling the two types of illumination attenuation in colonoscopy.